preetijangid-hub/mean-stack-intern-project-build/README.md

 Initial application setup

-Deliverable
+⭐ Highlights

-Created the initial project-build structure and prepared the project for implementation.
+Created the initial project-build structure.

+Prepared the development environment.

+Configured the project for implementation and version control.

-## Day 5 — TaskFlow Node
+🟦 Day 5 — TaskFlow Node

 Topics